TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 Notes:

 (1)
-   This is a base class for other standard warning categories.
+   This is a base kundi for other standard warning categories.